 Fill and Bake

-1. Roll chilled dough into 1 tablespoon balls (about 1 inch).
+1. Roll the chilled dough into 1 tablespoon balls (about 1 inch).
 Press the dough balls into the bottom of the mini muffin tin.
 Go all the way up the sides.
-(If the dough gets too soft as you near the end of the batch, stick it back in the fridge for a few more minutes.)
+(If the dough gets too soft as you near the end of the batch, stick it back in the refrigerator for a few more minutes.)

 3. Bake the tassies for 20-25 minutes until the crust is golden and the filling is set.